wp-plugins/advanced-iframe/readme.txt

 First version.

 == Changelog ==
+= 1.3.2 =
+Improved the help
+Fix: css was not loaded because old css name was used

 = 1.3.1 =
 Fix: Improved error message if a &nbsp; is in the shortcode instead of a normal space.